shantanugoel/pomodoro_cube/README.md

   - Includes built-in 8x8 WS2812B LED matrix (GPIO14)
   - ESP32-S3 microcontroller
   - USB-C connector for power and programming
+  - 3.7v Battery (Optional, but useful for no-wires usage)
+  - A LIPO Battery charger (Optional, but useful to charge the battery without having to take the device apart)

 - **QMI8658 IMU** (accelerometer/gyroscope)
   - Connected via I2C on GPIO11 (SDA) and GPIO12 (SCL)